opensage-agent/opensage_website/documentation_src/wiki/Benchmarking.md

 - [Evaluation Entry](Evaluation-Entry.md): Batch evaluation workflow and lifecycle.
-- [Adding Evaluations](Adding-Evaluations.md): How to integrate a new benchmark.
+- [Adding a Evaluation Benchmark](Adding-Evaluations.md): How to integrate a new benchmark.